 - Not all boys grow up to be ‘blokes’

 - Not all girls aspire to be a ‘princess’

 Embrace your team

 Treat your staff, your team, your collaborators, your sub-contractors as you would treat a paying customer.
 They are potentially your most loyal ambassadors and your biggest cheer squad.
 Treating them with respect and dignity will reap rewards for your bottom line and the morale of your business.

 To maintain your balance of purpose and profit you need to constantly evaluate your values, mission and plan to ensure you remain on track.
 Customers, clients, consumers, whatever you call them, will seek out a way to deal with businesses that stand for something.
 They want to spend their money with organisations with which they share similar values and communicate purpose.

 So how can you balance profit and purpose?
 Once you have that sorted, how do you communicate those messages with the world?
-Learn more on marketing your message contact the team at Liquid, your local branding specialist, today.
+Learn more on marketing your message contact the brand agency Liquid Creativity team, your local branding specialist, today.